VzBoT3D/docs/docs/vz330_mellow/electronics/Mellow Super8 V1.3.md

 > Make sure you've set the input voltage selector switch on your PSU if applicable!
 >
 >- Selecting 220v in a 110v country will cause your PSU to run under its rated power.
->- Selecting 110v in a 220v country will cause your PSU to spontaneously have an existential crisis (it breaks).
+>- Selecting 110v in a 220v country will cause your PSU to break **spectacularly** ⚡.
 > ![Voltage selector switch](/assets/images/general/electronics/psu-voltage-selector.png)

 {: .highlight }